Preparing 25Live for Optimal Use with Publisher - Data Preparation

 Requirements (Calendar)

-The Requirements (Calendar) data element has become closely tied with use of Event Categories when building Publisher feeds.
-A calendar requirement can be defined for each calendar event category, thus restricting requestors' ability to choose a calendar event category directly.
-Requestors may then indicate, via the Publish to Calendar editor in the Event Form, which calendar is appropriate for their event along with a reason they think it should be posted on that calendar.
-Additionally, Requirements can have Notification Policies defined, allowing a campus to set up a vetting process for events.
+The Requirements (Calendar) data element frequently goes hand-in-hand Event Categories when building Publisher feeds.
+This is because a calendar requirement can be automatically defined for each calendar event category, thus restricting requestors' ability to choose a calendar event category directly.
+Requestors may then indicate, via the Publish to Calendar editor in the Event Form, which calendar is appropriate for their event along with their reasoning.

 25Live Pro - System Settings - Calendar Requirements